arpitvirk07/firereach-agent/README.md

 # FireReach – Autonomous Outreach Agent

 FireReach is a lightweight Agentic AI system that automates outbound sales outreach.
-The system captures company signals, analyzes them using a Large Language Model (LLM), generates a personalized outreach email, and prepares it for automated delivery.
+The system captures company signals, analyzes them using a Large Language Model (LLM), generates a personalized outreach email, and automatically sends it.

-This prototype demonstrates how AI agents can combine live company signals, reasoning, and automation to perform sales outreach tasks efficiently.
+This prototype demonstrates how AI agents can combine company signals, reasoning, and automation to perform outreach tasks with minimal human intervention.

 ---